16Madhubala/drowsiness-detection/README.md

 - Works best in good lighting
 - Webcam quality affects accuracy
 - Adjust thresholds per user for best results
-- Use a quiet environment for alarm testing

 ---